basantmandal/K2-Validator/README.md

 # K2 Validator - A JavaScript Validation Plugin

-This is a pure JavaScript based form validation plugin.
-Validations range from Email, Phone, Alphanumeric, Numeric and Decimal and IP.
-It used regex for validation.
+This is a pure JavaScript based form Validation Plugin.
+Validations range from Email, Phone & Text.
+It uses regex for validation.
+Apart from Validation, It even sanitize, user input value.

 ## Features
-    * Lightweight (~6kb)
+    * Easy & Lightweight (~6kb)
-    * Sanitization
+    * User Form Data Sanitization
-    * You can customize as per your needs
+    * Very Easy to Customize as per your needs

 ## Compatibility